 It isn't surprising that every major studio wants their own Avengers franchise.
 After all, Marvel is the king of the box office at the moment, and no matter how crazy of an idea they come up with, it still makes oodles of money.
 So when the opportunity came up for Universal to reboot some of its classic monster movies, someone at that meeting looked up from a massive mound of cocaine and whispered... why not us?

-Avatar: The Legend of Korra, Book 4: Change may be the last animated entry into one of the best television shows of the past decade.
-In honor of this milestone, Channel Surfer is providing a retrospective on each Avatar season, from starting the original series to the latest.
+Avatar: The Legend of Korra, Book 4: Balance may be the last animated entry into one of the best television shows of the past decade.
+In honor of this milestone, Channel Surfer is providing a retrospective on each Avatar season, from the original series to the latest.
 This is meant to be an overview for Avatar veterans, and hopefully an introduction for anyone interested in the show.
-This week we start the sequel series with The Legend of Korra, Book 1: Air.
+This week we continue with The Legend of Korra, Book 3: Change.